ppy/osu-wiki/news/2024/2024-02-27-osumania-4k-world-cup-2024-mapperplaytester-applications.md

 ### Role overview

-Mappers will be tasked with creating beatmaps (many times of tailor-made, yet-to-be-released [osu! originals](/wiki/osu!_originals)) based on a specification given by each mode's mappooling team.
+Mappers will be tasked with creating beatmaps based on a specification given by each mode's mappooling team.
 Mappers will be expected to incorporate feedback from the mappoolers and/or playtesters in an iterative process to refine the map until it is in a shippable state.

 Playtesters will be responsible for playing and giving feedback for a plethora of beatmaps (as requested by the mappooling team) to gauge aspects such as difficulty, suitability for a certain slot, and/or skill representativity among others (specific workflows vary for each team).
 Playtesters are generally expected to have considerable skill on their respective game mode.